Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 \subsubsection{Periurban spatial configurations}

-In their study on periurbanization, Caruso et al.~\cite{caruso2007} develop a hybrid model that couples microeconomic land-use theory with a dynamic cellular automata framework.
+In their study on periurbanisation, the process through which urban expansion extends into rural areas and produces mixed urban–rural landscapes at the urban fringe, Caruso et al.~\cite{caruso2007} develop a hybrid model that couples microeconomic land-use theory with a dynamic cellular automata framework.
 The goal is to simulate the emergence of residential-agricultural configurations at the urban fringe, and to understand how preferences for environmental and social amenities shape these mixed landscapes.
 This approach extends classical monocentric models, incorporating both endogenous land rent dynamics and localized neighborhood interactions.

 The core of the model is a bid-rent framework that combines agricultural and residential land uses.
 Farmers produce agricultural goods and sell them at the central business district (CBD).
 Their willingness to pay for land—the agricultural bid-rent function—is assumed to decay linearly with distance from the CBD: